ploomber/ploomber/doc/cookbook/hooks.rst

         print('this runs when my_task raise an exception during execution!')

 Hooks can take parameters; for example, you may add the ``product`` parameter to the hook, and Ploomber will call the hook with the ``product`` for the corresponding task.
 Adding arguments is useful when your hook needs information from the task.
+Furthermore, you can pass arbitrary parameters loaded from the ``pipeline.yaml``.
+To learn more about hook parameters :ref:`click here <tasks-on-render-finish-failure>`.

 Tip: Developing hooks interactively
 -----------------------------------